Blue Ridge Summit in Franklin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Pennsylvania Civil War Trails marker series.

 Location.
-39° 44.308′ N, 77° 28.711′ W. Marker is in Blue Ridge Summit, Pennsylvania, in Franklin County.
+39° 44.308′ N, 77° 28.705′ W. Marker is in Blue Ridge Summit, Pennsylvania, in Franklin County.
 Marker is on Charmain Road, on the right when traveling west.
+Located at the Rolando Woods Lions Club Memorial Park.
 Touch for map.
-Located at the Rolando Woods Lions Club Memorial Park.
 Marker is in this post office area: Blue Ridge Summit PA 17214, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Battle of Monterey Pass (here, next to this marker); a different marker also named The Battle of Monterey Pass (was here, next to this marker but has been reported missing. ); The Retreat From Gettysburg (a few steps from this marker); a different marker also named The Battle of Monterey Pass (within shouting distance of this marker); Brown's Spring (within shouting distance of this marker); a different marker also named The Battle of Monterey Pass (about 300 feet away, measured in a direct line); a different marker also named The Battle of Monterey Pass (about 300 feet away); Battle of Monterey Pass/Michigan Cavalry Brigade (about 300 feet away).
+The Battle of Monterey Pass (was a few steps from this marker but has been reported missing. ); a different marker also named The Battle of Monterey Pass (a few steps from this marker); The Retreat From Gettysburg (within shouting distance of this marker); a different marker also named The Battle of Monterey Pass (within shouting distance of this marker); Brown's Spring (within shouting distance of this marker); a different marker also named The Battle of Monterey Pass (about 300 feet away, measured in a direct line); a different marker also named The Battle of Monterey Pass (about 300 feet away); Before The Battle Of Gettysburg (about 300 feet away).

 More about this marker.
 In the center of the marker is a wartime sketch.
 This illustration of the Confederates retreating toward the Potomac through Monterey Pass was most likely drawn by Alfred Rudolph Waud, a British-American newspaper artist that was very popular during the Civil War era.
 It was relatively common for sketches made quickly on the battlefield to be touched up or re-drawn by other artists so that they may be suitable for publishing in weekly newspapers of the era, including Frank Leslie's Illustrated News and Harper's Weekly.